 Secondly is crni rižot which is black risotto made with cuttlefish.
 Cuttlefish is known for its black ink which is the main ingredient of this tasty dish even though it may look at bit scary.
 This flavourful dish has influences from our Italian neighbours and is a seafood lover’s dream!

-Thirdly is a peka which can be octopus or meat baked under the lid; this dish is one of the top gastronomic offers in the Dalmatian cuisine.
+Thirdly is a peka which can be octopus or meat baked under the lid.
+This dish is one of the top gastronomic offers in the Dalmatian cuisine.
 Personally my favourite is a veal peka, it so yummy.
 This dish is so popular that majority of locals have the equipment to create this perfectly tender dish in their own homes.
 So how is this dish prepared, the octopus or veal your preference along with potatoes seasoned with herbs and olive oil are put in a pot or tray and covered with a cast iron lid which is a bell shape and then placed in the embers of a fireplace baking slowly making a perfectly tender dish filled with flavour.
-A peka is a must while visiting Dalmatia.

 Next is pašticada this dish is commonly served at weddings and similar special occasions.
 For all you meat lovers out there this dish is for you, the meat is pierced and stuffed with garlic, cloves, carrot and bacon then marinated over night then the following day the beef is stewed in a special sauce and is served with gnocchi.
 This dish is heavenly!